 When we introduce our friends to Mio Sparkling Sake, many of them surprised by what a fun and delicious drink it is.
 If you’re looking for a new celebratory drink to try and like sake’s depth of flavors, give Mio sparkling sake a try!

 Where to Buy Mio

 You can find Mio Sparkling Sake in your local Asian supermarkets and wine stores.
 You can also purchase them from Takara Sake (21 years old and over only).

 Basque Burnt Cheesecake

-- 1 lb cream cheese (226 g x 2 blocks; I used Philadelphia; at room temperature)
+- 1 lb cream cheese (226 g x 2 blocks for 1 6-inch cake; I used Philadelphia brand; at room temperature)

 - ½ cup sugar

 - 3 large eggs (50 g each w/o shell) (at room temperature)

 - 2 Tbsp cake flour (or use all-purpose flour; use rice flour for gluten-free; measure using the “fluff and sprinkle“ method and level it off)

 - 2 tsp cornstarch (or substitute with potato starch or cake flour)